phidatahq/phidata/README.md

 ## Run Apps

-**Apps** are open-source tools like airflow, superset and jupyter that run our data products.
+**Apps** are open-source tools like airflow, superset and jupyter that run the data products.

 Open **workspace/settings.py** and enable all apps on line 24.